reidcovington/reidcovington.github.io/_posts/2014-07-01-who-is-the-real-cat-man.markdown

 <span class='tooltip' title='2cats.jpg'>"No. I have 2 cats."</span><br>
 "Oh," she exclaimed and exchanged aroused glances with her friend.
 “It’s hard to find a good **_cat man_**…” <br>

 I wasn't always a CatMan though.
-It's been a long journey to get here.
-Let me give you the high-level stack-trace.
+It's been a long journey to get here (and I've got an even longer journey ahead).
+Let me give you the high-level stack-trace though.

 I guess it all started in a boardroom in Shanghai.
 I was sitting across the table from a portly Chinese entrepreneur who was saying something to the effect of “Life, is all about creation.”
 And I thought, _YES_!
 I subsequently quit my job in finance, moved back to NYC, and started up <a href='http://www.shopcube.com'>ShopCube.com</a>.